tyleryouk/00os-origin/00os/processes/1000xdev/dev-init.md

 # Process: dev-init

 // This process initializes the context and documentation for 1000xdev.
 Each flag loads all docs in the corresponding documentation subfolder.
-The default (no flags) behavior loads only the four master workflow files and the current cycle-status and active-request files.
+The default (no flags) behavior loads only the four master workflow files, along with the current cycle-status, TODO and active-request files.

 ## Execution